Local causality in the works of Einstein, Bohm and Bell: Appendix: Fine's theorem

 \section{Appendix: Fine's theorem}

 A recurrent but misleading objection against the EPR-Bell deduction of nonlocality is based on a theorem attributed to A. Fine \cite{Fine1982} (already anticipated by G. Lochak in collaboration with de Broglie \cite{Lochak1976}).
-The claim is that assuming Bell's factorizability for probability generally implies the existence of joint probabilities where $A_1$ and $A_2$ (respectively $B_1$ and $B_2$) are two incompatible observables (i.e., spin components along the x and z directions) for particle 1 (respectively particle2).
+The claim (aldready debunked in \cite{Drezet2009}) is that assuming Bell's factorizability for probability generally implies the existence of joint probabilities where $A_1$ and $A_2$ (respectively $B_1$ and $B_2$) are two incompatible observables (i.e., spin components along the x and z directions) for particle 1 (respectively particle2).
 Joint probabilities used in Bell's derivation like $P(A_i,B_j)=\int P(A_i/\omega)P(B_j/\omega)\rho(\omega)d\omega$ are just marginals obtained from $P(A_1,A_2,B_1,B_2)$.
-Moreover, we can similarly obtain $P(A_1,A_2)=\int P(A_1/\omega)P(A_2/\omega)\rho(\omega)d\omega$ and since quantum mechanics prohibits to define probability for incompatible/complementary observables for a same particle we have a clear contradiction.
+Moreover, we can similarly obtain $P(A_1,A_2)=\int P(A_1/\omega)P(A_2/\omega)\rho(\omega)d\omega$ and since QM prohibits to define probability for incompatible/complementary observables for a same particle we have a clear contradiction.
 The claim of Lochak-Fine re-used, repeatedly by many authors (e.g., \cite{Brukner2014,Kupczynski2023} and references therein), is thus that Bell's reasoning implicitly takes for granted that such non-contextual and non-physical joint probabilities like $P(A_1,A_2,B_1,B_2)$ exist.
 As written in \cite{Fine1982} `the existence of deterministic [Local] hidden variables violates the quantum mechanical condition that joint probability distributions are well defined only for commuting observables'.
-Again (see for instance \cite{Brukner2014}) the goal is to show that EPR-Bell local causality is a realist assumption which is dropped in quantum mechanics.
-However, this is misleading: Nowhere in Bell's derivation using local causality it is mentioned that joint probability like $P(A_1,A_2,B_1,B_2)$ or $P(A_1,A_2)$ should exist.
+Again (see for instance \cite{Brukner2014}) the goal is to show that EPR-Bell local causality is a realist assumption which is dropped in QM.
+However, this is misleading: nowhere in Bell's derivation using local causality it is mentioned that joint probability like $P(A_1,A_2,B_1,B_2)$ or $P(A_1,A_2)$ should exist (or if they exist they must not be interpreted as physical probabilities associated with measurements \cite{Drezet2009}).
 Nowhere it is assumed that the noncontextual factorizability used in Eq.~\ref{Fine} should be accepted.
-A formula like Eq.~\ref{Fine} can certainly be obtained for some noncontextual hidden-variables models but these models cannot agree with quantum mechanics~\cite{Drezet2009}.
+A formula like Eq.~\ref{Fine} can certainly be obtained for some noncontextual hidden-variables models but these models cannot agree with QM~\cite{Drezet2009}.